senzelden/berlin_bike_traffic/README.md

 ### To Do

-* Better code design (apply code style, add docstrings, put functions in helpers file)
 * Use data from all years
 * put helper functions in packages
-* Update CSS design (colors, paddings, fonts)
 * Add longer explanatory text in README
-* Add notebook with prediction, analyze development during Covid-19
+* Add notebook with prediction, analyze development during Covid-19, when 2020 data goes public
 * Improve loading time (prepare csv file completely beforehand)
 * Add gif to README showing dashboard
 * Improve dropdown design
-* Increase canvas size for comparison bar
-* Explanatory text on left side
 * Station name in the middle
+* Add tests
+* Add CI with github actions